Gene Wolfe: Style

 Wolfe's writing frequently relies on the first-person perspectives of unreliable narrators.
 He said: "Real people really are unreliable narrators all the time, even if they try to be reliable narrators."
 The causes for the unreliability of his characters vary.
-Some are naive, as in Pandora by Holly Hollander or The Knight; others are not particularly intelligent (There Are Doors); Severian, from The Book of the New Sun, tells his story from perspective of his younger, ignorant self; and Latro of the Soldier series suffers from amnesia.
+Some are naive, as in Pandora by Holly Hollander or The Knight; others are not particularly intelligent (There Are Doors); Severian, from The Book of the New Sun, tells his story from the perspective of his younger, ignorant self; and Latro of the Soldier series suffers from amnesia.

 Wolfe wrote in a letter, "My definition of a great story has nothing to do with 'a varied and interesting background.'
 It is: One that can be read with pleasure by a cultivated reader and reread with increasing pleasure."
 In that spirit, Wolfe also left subtle hints and lacunae that may never be explicitly referred to in the text.
-For example, a backyard full of morning glories is an intentional foreshadowing of events in Free Live Free, but is apparent only to a reader with a horticultural background, and a story-within-the-story provides a clue to understanding Peace.
+For example, a backyard full of morning glories is an intentional foreshadowing of events in Free Live Free, but it is apparent only to a reader with a horticultural background, and a story-within-the-story provides a clue to understanding Peace.

 Wolfe's language can also be a subject of confusion for the new reader.
 In the appendix to The Shadow of the Torturer, he says:

 In rendering this book—originally composed in a tongue that has not achieved existence—into English, I might easily have saved myself a great deal of labor by having recourse to invented terms; in no case have I done so.
 Thus in many instances I have been forced to replace yet undiscovered concepts by their closest twentieth-century equivalents.
 Such words as peltast, androgyn, and exultant are substitutions of this kind, and are intended to be suggestive rather than definitive.

 This character of the fictional "translator" of his novel provides a certain insight into Wolfe's writing: all of his terms—fuligin, carnifex, thaumaturge, and so on—are real words.